 Express Route 168 serving the Morgan Hill Caltrain Station to Downtown San Jose will maintain the same level of service under the New Transit Service until 2021.
-The service will be converted to a Rapid Bus Service pending further decisions in December 2020.
+The service will be converted to a Rapid Bus Service pending further decisions in the near future.